What Is proAction?

 Environmental sustainability is among Dairy Farmers of Canada’s priorities.
 DFC has taken several steps toward this commitment to the environment, including:

-- An environmental life cycle analysis (LCA), which shows farmers in Canada are doing well compared with other countries in terms of environmental impact.
+- An environmental life cycle analysis (LCA), which shows farmers in Canada are doing well compared with other countries in terms of environmental impact, and are making improvements over time.

-- Dairy Farmers of Canada invests in research and knowledge transfer related to the reduction of greenhouse gas emissions.
+- DFC invests in research and knowledge transfer related to the reduction of greenhouse gas emissions.
 It has also long promoted best practices related to the environment, such as reduced tillage and water efficiency improvements.